saibharadwajmukkera/Fox-Of-Hood/README.md

-# Fox-Of-Hood
+# Fox of Hood

-Fox of Hood is a Web App developed using ReactJS and NodeJS for DB integration.
+This is a Web App developed using ReactJS and NodeJS for DB integration.

 ## Steps to run the program on local development environment